-The unbounded look ahead means that there are situations where the parser must speculatively attempt to parse data where the occurrence of a processing error causes the parser to suppress the error, back out and make another attempt.
+The unbounded look ahead means that there are situations where the parser MUST speculatively attempt to parse data where the occurrence of a processing error causes the parser to suppress the error, back out and make another attempt.

-Implementations of DFDL may provide control mechanisms for limiting the speculative search behavior of DFDL parsers.
-The nature of these mechanisms is beyond the scope of the DFDL specification which defines the behavior of conforming parsers only on correct data That is, data that can be parsed without any effective processing errors.
-Any such control mechanisms must be documented by the implementation and are thus implementation-defined.
+Implementations of DFDL MAY provide control mechanisms for limiting the speculative search behavior of DFDL parsers.
+The nature of these mechanisms is beyond the scope of the DFDL specification which defines the behavior of conforming parsers only on data that does not cause an implementation to reach such a control-mechanism limit.
+Any such control mechanisms MUST be documented by the implementation and are thus implementation-defined.

-The logical parser recursively descends the DFDL schema beginning with the distinguished global element declaration specified for the processor in an implementation-defined manner, see Section 18.
+The logical parser recursively descends the DFDL schema beginning with the distinguished global element declaration or root element, which is, among the global element declarations in the DFDL schema, is the one distinguished as being the one that defines the overall data format being parsed.
+The distinguished global element or root, is specified for the processor in an implementation-defined manner, see Section 18.
 Depending on the kind of schema construct that is encountered and the DFDL annotations on it, and the pre-existing context, the parser performs specific parsing operations on the data stream.
 These parsing operations typically recognize and consume data from the stream and construct values in the logical model.
 For values of complex types and for arrays, these logical model values may incorporate values created by recursive parsing.